sschwartzman/newrelic-synthetics-sebuilder/README.md

-New Relic Synthetics<br>Formatter for Se-Builder
+New Relic Synthetics<br>formatter for Se-builder
 ==============================

-Formatter for se-builder - generates javascript to use in New Relic Synthetics Scripted Browser tests.
+Plugin (formatter) for Se-builder that generates javascript from Se-builder scripts to use in New Relic Synthetics Scripted Browser tests.

 ## Download the plugin